 Next, paint your water bottles.
 We painted the inside of the bottles so the outside finish would look shiny.
 When your paint is dry, put your shorter (with the scalloped edges) piece on top of your other bottle.
 You may want to add some craft glue or use a glue gun to attach them.
 Then the fun begins.
 You can decorate your fairy house with whatever natural materials (or things from your recycle bin) that you can find.
 Make a welcome rock, add some flowers or moss — let your creativity run wild.

 We hung our fairy house in the backyard, so we also painted one of the bottle caps and added string for a hanger.
 We put a piece of washi tape around the cap for added cuteness.

-For more recycled water bottle craft inspiration, visit Pinterest.
+For more inspiration on recycled crafts for kids, visit Pinterest.

 3. Healthy Summer Snacks

 Snacks don’t have to be complicated, especially in the summer months when fresh, local produce is plentiful.
 Getting your kids involved with picking out (or growing your own) fresh fruits and vegetables really is the best way to encourage them to eat healthier.
 Whole foods, not processed snacks, are always the better choice when possible, so snack recipes that have fewer, fresh ingredients are the way to go.